conjugateprior/yoshikoder/README.md

 ## News

-There's not much new lately as I'm mostly working on R packages for text analysis, most recently [Quanteda](http://github.com/kbenoit/quanteda) and [Austin](http://github.com/conjugateprior/austin)).
+There's not much new lately as I'm working on R packages for text analysis instead.
+Mostly [Quanteda](http://github.com/kbenoit/quanteda) and [Austin](http://github.com/conjugateprior/austin).